Azure DB gives an organized way to store data in Azure. Azure DB distributes databases in multiple zones and regions which gives high availability.

 It increases durability by making copies and transaction logs in more than one zones and Azure region.

 Azure offers multiple database categories to store your data.

 Azure SQL Database

-- It gives 99.99 % availability and can store upto 100 TB of data.
+- It gives 99.99 % availability and can store up to 100 TB of data.

 - It is flexible and offers serverless computing.

-- Works well with Microsoft based application.
+- Works well with Microsoft-based applications.